Review of Neutral Naturalness: Models

 \subsubsection{UV Completions of the Twin Higgs}

-As mentioned above, the twin Higgs mechanism only addresses the little hierarchy problem.
+As mentioned above, the twin Higgs mechanism only addresses the ``little'' hierarchy problem.
 It is therefore important to construct realistic UV completions of the twin Higgs that address the big hierarchy problem.
-Additionally, one may then consider higher energies properties such as may be related to the SM flavor structure or other puzzles.
-Weakly-coupled UV completions are typically supersymmetric.
-These completions can be constructed to eliminate the fine-tuning of supersymmetric quartic couplings~\cite{Falkowski:2006qq,Chang:2006ra}, but simpler constructions~\cite{Craig:2013fga} can retain small fine-tuning and preserve other virtues of SUSY models such as gauge coupling unification.
+Additionally, one may then consider higher energy properties such as those related to the SM flavor structure or other puzzles.
+Weakly-coupled UV completions are typically supersymmetric and often feature a doubling of the minimal supersymmetric standard model (MSSM) structure~\cite{Chang:2006ra,Craig:2013fga}.
+Older completions focused on eliminating the fine-tuning of supersymmetric quartic couplings~\cite{Falkowski:2006qq,Chang:2006ra}.
+More recent, simpler constructions~\cite{Craig:2013fga} have been shown to retain small fine-tuning and preserve other virtues of SUSY models such as gauge coupling unification.

-Within these supersymmetric UV completions other aspects of twin Higgs models can be explored unambiguously.
-In particular, various ways to further reduce fine-tuning have been found, including a hard breaking of the twin symmetry~\cite{Katz:2016wtw} and new $D$-term contributions to the $SU(4)$ symmetric quartic~\cite{Badziak:2017syq,Badziak:2017kjk,Badziak:2017wxn}.
-A ``turtle" construction is a UV extension of the twin Higgs, which can also precede a SUSY completion~\cite{Asadi:2018abu}, again reducing fine-tuning.
-Supersymmetric completions of the twin Higgs can also be extended to solve the strong CP problem~\cite{Albaid:2015axa}.